DreamingK9/devopseks_01/README.md

     description = "Which profile to use for IAM"
 }
 ```
-we changed from what the registry has to add our profile so we may give terraform secure access to deploy services without putting our credentials in the code
+• We changed from what the registry has to add our profile so we may give terraform secure access to deploy services without putting our credentials in the code

-In the `variable.tf` you include `profile` description this is a ref to our earlier input of `aws profiles`
+• In the `variable.tf` you include `profile` description this is a ref to our earlier input of `aws profiles`

-provider
+Provider
 `provider.tf`
 ```
 provider "aws" {